gridai/grid-docs/docs/platform/2_Custom Cloud Credentials/3_adding-custom-cloud-credentials.md

 ```

 # Next Steps
-Now that you have gotten a feel for deploying Grid Managed BYOC Mode, we would like to show you our enterprise ready mode called [Customer Managed BYOC Mode](./4_self-managed-byoc.md).
+Now that you have gotten a feel for deploying Grid Managed BYOC Mode, we would like to show you our enterprise ready mode called [Self Managed BYOC Mode](./4_self-managed-byoc.md).